zahlenhelfer/marp-terraform-course/PITCHME.md

 ---

-# Terraform 1.0 - What are the beneifts?
+# Terraform 1.0 - What are the benefits?

 - Extended Maintenance Periods
   (1.x releases have 18 month maintenance period)